 Be kind, forgiving, and honest with yourself and others.
 Temper your criticisms and judgments.
 Hold your tongue.
 Be generous with your appreciation and praise.
 You teach people by your tone and example how you expect them to treat you.
 When you model how to treat you well, there will be less to forgive.

 Here is one of life's paradoxes.
 In giving of yourself to others, even in little ways, you receive.
 We are all connected in the great web of life scientists call the field.

-One of the best ways to practice self care is to experience nature.
+One of the best ways to practice loving self care is to experience nature.
 Nature connects us to our origins, exposes us to healing negative ions, and realigns the molecules of the body in a more harmonious manner.

 Bring nature into your home, too.
 A vase with a single flower or a well-cared for potted plant can lift your spirits and add life to your space.

 Some people act in 'toxic' ways and are not healthy to be around.
 You can be sure these people do not love themselves, despite their big egos.

 Limit your time with them as much as possible.
 Explore your role in these relationships.

 Part of learning how to love yourself is establishing healthy boundaries.
 Be firm about them.
 You can still practice agape love toward toxic people in a way that does not compromise yourself.
 Patterns of emotional or physical abuse of any kind are never love by any definition.
 Just because someone says they love and need you does not mean they really love you in the agape way.
 It's usually more about themselves.
 Reject manipulation and cruel remarks.
 Avoid unsafe, unhealthy environments.